-If a special event redemption occurs prior to a successful remarketing of the senior notes, the treasury portfolio to be purchased on behalf of the holders of the normal units will consist of a portfolio of zero coupon U.S. treasury securities consisting of (i) interest or principal strips of U.S. treasury securities that mature on or prior to the stock purchase date, in an aggregate amount equal to the aggregate principal amount of the senior notes included in the normal units on the special event redemption date and (ii) with respect to each scheduled interest payment date on the senior notes that occurs after the special event redemption date, and on or before payment date in an aggregate amount equal to the aggregate interest payment that would be due on the aggregate principal amount of the senior notes included in the normal units on that date if the interest rate of the senior notes were not reset, on the applicable remarketing date.
+If a special event redemption occurs prior to a successful remarketing of the senior notes, the treasury portfolio to be purchased on behalf of the holders of the normal units will consist of a portfolio of zero coupon U.S. treasury securities consisting of (i) interest or principal strips of U.S. treasury securities that mature on or prior to the stock purchase date, in an aggregate amount equal to the aggregate principal amount of the senior notes included in the normal units on the special event redemption date and (ii) with respect to each scheduled interest payment date on the senior notes that occurs after the special event redemption date, and on or before May 15, 2008, interest or principal strips of U.S. treasury securities that mature on or prior to that interest payment date in an aggregate amount equal to the aggregate interest payment that would be due on the aggregate principal amount of the senior notes included in the normal units on that date if the interest rate of the senior notes were not reset, on the applicable remarketing date.
 These treasury securities would be non-callable by Lazard Group Finance.

-Solely for purposes of determining the treasury portfolio purchase price in the case of a special event redemption date occurring after either a successful remarketing of the senior notes or the stock purchase date, "treasury portfolio" means a portfolio of zero coupon U.S. treasury securities consisting of principal or interest strips of U.S. treasury securities that mature on or prior to the date specified at the time of the remarketing as the maturity date of the senior notes in an aggregate amount equal to the aggregate principal amount of the senior notes outstanding on the special event redemption date and with respect to each scheduled interest payment date on the senior notes that occurs after the special event redemption date, interest or principal strips of U.S. treasury securities that mature on or prior to that interest payment date in an aggregate amount equal to the aggregate interest payment that would be due on the aggregate principal amount of the senior notes outstanding on the special event redemption date.
+Solely for purposes of determining the treasury portfolio purchase price in the case of a special event redemption date occurring after either a successful remarketing of the senior notes or the stock purchase date, "treasury portfolio" means a portfolio of zero coupon U.S. treasury securities consisting of principal or interest strips of U.S. treasury securities that mature on or prior to the date specified at the time of the remarketing as the maturity date of the senior notes in an aggregate amount equal to the aggregate principal amount of the senior notes outstanding on the special event redemption date and with respect to each scheduled interest payment date on the senior notes that occurs after the special event redemption date, interest or principal strips of U.S. treasury securities that mature on or prior to that interest payment date in an aggregate amount equal to the aggregate principal amount of the senior notes outstanding on the special event redemption date.